Overview of Counseling Programs

 Both specializations share a common core of courses that includes learning counseling theories, best practices relative to quantitative and qualitative research and evidenced-based approaches across a variety of settings relative to individual, group, career and multicultural counseling and consultation services.

 M.A. in School Counseling with P.P.S.
-School Counseling Credential (48 units)
+School Counseling Credential (51 units)

-M.A. in Guidance and Counseling (41 units)
+M.A. in College Counseling and Student Affairs (41 units)

 Child Welfare and Attendance (CWA) Authorization